Frequently Asked Questions

 Why are you conducting follow-up activities when less than a year ago you were conducting the audit?

-We have an obligation to University management, the Board of Control, and the professional practice of internal auditing to report progress on actions to implement audit recommendations.
+We have an obligation to University management, the Board of Trustees, and the professional practice of internal auditing to report progress on actions to implement audit recommendations.
 We typically perform follow-up calls within six months of an audit.

 What if I become aware of fraud, waste, or abuse?
 Is the Department of Internal Audit interested?